Sondremi/Portfolio-Performance-Tracker/README.md

 # How to use:
 * CSV file
-Name must be "transactions.csv" or edit line 15 in Konto.java File must be seperated by ;
+Name must be "transactions.csv" or edit line 15 in Konto.java.

+File must be seperated by ;

 "Verdipapir" must be ticker and not name of stock

 * Konto.java